Horizon Pharma acquires Crealta Holdings for $510 million

 Horizon said it expects the deal to add $70 million to $80 million in net sales, and $45 million to $50 million in adjusted earnings before interest, taxes, depreciation and amortization (EBITDA), a measure of operating cash flow, in the first 12 months after closing.

-A California court blocked a bid by Dublin, Ireland-based Horizon in November to acquire Depomed, a specialty pharmaceutical company focused on neurology, pain and central nervous system diseases.
+A California court blocked a bid by Dublin, Ireland-based Horizon in November to acquire Depomed Depot, a specialty pharmaceutical company focused on neurology, pain and central nervous system diseases.
 It ruled that the offer was based on improper use of confidential information.